 What can you do to Improve?

 1.)
-Therapists Reviewing Client's Responses at the beginning of Therapy:
+Reviewing Client's Responses at the Beginning of Therapy:

 This doesn't need to be a huge investment of time.
-If anything, the questionnaire should help save you time, since most items are generally things you should probably be asking at each session anyways; but make sure that the clinicians are taking at least 10 seconds to review the patients responses.
+If anything, the questionnaire should help save you time, since most items cover things you should probably be asking about at each session anyways; but make sure that you’re taking at least a few moments to review and think about the patients responses.
 It can also be a good idea to do this review in such a way that the patient sees you reviewing their responses, that way they can see that you value the answers they provided.
-These responses usually won't surprise the clinician, but every once in a while you'll become privy to something valuable that you wouldn't have otherwise known to ask about.
-If anything surprises the clinician, the questionnaire can provide an excellent opportunity to transition into a discussion regarding that area of concern.
+These responses usually won't surprise you, but every once in a while you'll become privy to something valuable that you wouldn't have otherwise known to ask about.
+If anything surprises you, the questionnaire can provide an excellent opportunity to transition into a discussion regarding that area of concern.

-I've spoken with many clinicians with who have had enough of these unexpected discoveries that they realize they don't know everything and feel it would be irresponsible to go back to not using a questionnaire in conjunction with therapy.
+Clinicians who have experienced many of these unexpected discoveries often end up feeling it would be irresponsible to go back to not using a questionnaire in conjunction with therapy.

 These are the 2-3 items at the end of most questionnaires that deal with the patient-therapist relationship.
 They are probably the most difficult items to use on the form.
 Most clinicians don't know how to use these questions, so they simply never discuss them, and if these items are never explicitly discussed with the clients, most clients will want to avoid being rude, or getting the clinician "in trouble" and will just always say that everything was perfect, which doesn't help anyone.

 Alliance items are heavily skewed as a result of this, the trend is that 90% of clients will just say that everything was perfect, and then if they drop out they'll usually indicate it with a very slight drop in their alliance rating right beforehand.